sinnie/learn_web_dev/node.md

 One way Node.js implements an event-driven approach is by attaching listeners to events.
 When those events fire, the listener executes the provided callback.
 Whenever you call `setTimeout`, `http.get`, or `fs.readFile`, Node.js uses libuv to send these operations to a different thread.
 This allows V8 to keep executing code.
 Node invokes the callback when the counter has run down or the I/O operation/http operation has finished.
 Therefore, you can read a file while processing a request in your server, and then make an http call based on the read contents without blocking other requests from being handled.

 The Node.js JavaScript core modules only provides one thread and one call stack, so when another request is being served as a file is read, its callback will need to wait for the stack to become empty.
-The __task queue (event queue, or message queue)__ is the place where callbacks are waiting to be executed.
-All callbacks are invoked whenever the main thread has finished its previous task.

 To understand how this works, you must understand the __event loop__ and the __task queue__.